MoviePass is confusing loyal and lapsed customers with new plan

 MoviePass' latest attempt to win back customers may be burning its current subscriber base.

-Over the weekend, lapsed MoviePass subscribers who opted out of the service's three movies for $10 per month plan are discovering that doing this did not cancel their accounts.
-On the contrary, their accounts are being re-activated with a new kind of unlimited plan.
+Over the weekend, lapsed MoviePass subscribers who opted out of the service's three-movies-for-$10-per-month plan are discovering that doing this did not cancel their accounts after all.
+On the contrary; their accounts are being reactivated with a new kind of unlimited plan.

 New York Magazine Associate Editor Brian Feldman posted the contents of MoviePass' email informing him of the change on Friday, noting that he thought his subscription to MoviePass was going to end then.
 Instead, he and other affected customers have until Thursday, Oct.
 4 at 9 a.m.
 ET/6 a.m.
 PT to officially opt out and cancel the subscription.

-The notice was a surprise to many who thought their time with MoviePass came to an end, several also posting complaints to Twitter about how difficult canceling the service appears to be.
+The notice was a surprise to many who thought their time with MoviePass had come to an end, several also posting complaints to Twitter about how difficult canceling the service appears to be.

+"This was a one-time promotional offer that is valid through Oct.
+5 for some subscribers, many of whom have expressed an interest in the original plan and a request for its return.
+As part of the offer, if the member does not wish to return to the original plan, they can simply opt-out in the email prior to Oct.
+5 and they will not be auto-charged," MoviePass said.

+The service also noted that a number of customers who received this email have given conflicting indications to MoviePass on whether or not they wanted to be on the three-movie plan introduced in August, having initially opted out and then opted back in.
+Those accounts have been left suspended "in an abundance of caution," and MoviePass is offering them the ability to return.

 For those who end up enrolling into this new unlimited plan, there are still some caveats to follow.
-Movies available are based on "inventory," which likely means it will follow the schedule that MoviePass includes on their website.
-Theaters that support E-Ticketing have generally exempt from the scheduling limit.
+Movies available are based on "inventory," which likely means it will follow the schedule that MoviePass includes on its website.
+Theaters that support E-Ticketing are generally exempt from the scheduling limit.

 However, even that schedule can be tweaked based on a variety of factors, which several subscribers hoping to see Night School or anything else over the weekend claim to have encountered despite the movie being offered on the service's schedule.